Technical Capabilities at Your Finger Tips

 To optimize performance, reduce the use of rare earth materials, and minimize waste, innovators can design customized materials tailored to specific uses.
 Argonne’s Center for Nanoscale Materials provides thin-film deposition, material synthesis, and semiconductor processing tools, along with a fully-equipped clean room.

-For energy storage research, Argonne’s Cell Fabrication Facility is a climate-controlled lab that allows scientists to manufacture, for their own use, full-size prototype battery cells (both pouch and 18650 cells) and battery electrodes.
+For energy storage research, Argonne’s Cell Analysis, Modeling and Prototyping (CAMP) Facility is a climate-controlled lab that allows scientists to manufacture, for their own use, full-size prototype battery cells (both pouch and 18650 cells) and battery electrodes.

 For materials development, the high throughput research laboratory provides automated and parallel approaches to synthesize and screen large numbers of compounds to optimize their reaction or process conditions 10 to 100x faster than conventional approaches.